 To show our love this month, we’re lifting the topic creation limit: for free!

-FOR IMMEDIATE RELEASE [San Francisco, CA -- December 11, 2012] — Scoop.it, a leading social media and content curation platform for professionals and businesses, recently announced it’s platform redesign, elements of which focus specifically on increasing visibility for its community Continue reading
+FOR IMMEDIATE RELEASE [San Francisco, CA — December 11, 2012] — Scoop.it, a leading social media and content curation platform for professionals and businesses, recently announced it’s platform redesign, elements of which focus specifically on…Read More

 “If there’s a universal truth in the digital age it’s that there’s too much content and not enough time to consume it.
 Naturally, a challenge this large and far reaching is creating opportunities for innovators.” writes Steve Rubel of Edelman on the new LinkedIn Tought Leaders section.